-• Follow all conditions or instructions provided in the chemical manufacturer's labelling, APVMA permits and/or best practice guidelines and operator licences.

-• If there is a risk of applied or spilt chemicals remaining in farm drainage waters, you must retain water on farm for 28 days and/ or treat these waters until any residual levels are below legal guidelines before discharging into MI drains.
-See MI Drainage Use Rules on our website.

-• If an on-farm incident occurs that may threaten or cause environmental harm, you must advise both the relevant authority (either Council or EPA depending on the situation) and MI of the event.
+- Follow all conditions or instructions provided in the chemical manufacturer's labelling, APVMA permits and/or best practice guidelines and operator licences. - If there is a risk of applied or spilt chemicals remaining in farm drainage waters, you must retain water on farm for 28 days and/or treat these waters until any residual levels are below legal guidelines before discharging into MI drains.
+See MI Drainage Use Rules on our website. - If an on-farm incident occurs that may threaten or cause environmental harm, you must advise both the relevant authority (either Council or EPA depending on the situation) and MI of the event. - Contact us on 6962 0200 for advice on managing your drainage discharge.